shivangish12/aws_practice/ec2.md

 1️⃣7️⃣ One-Line Exam Summary

 Elastic IP is a static, region-scoped public IPv4 address that you control and can remap, but you pay for it until you release it.

+Amazon VPC (Virtual Private Cloud)
+What is a VPC?

+A VPC is a logically isolated virtual network inside AWS.

+It closely resembles a traditional on-premise data center network.

+You control:

+IP address ranges

+Subnets

+Routing

+Internet access

+Security

+📌 All EC2 networking happens inside a VPC.

+VPC CIDR

+Defined at VPC creation

+Example:

+10.0.0.0/16

+All subnets and ENIs draw IPs from this range.

+Subnets

+A subnet is a smaller IP range inside a VPC

+Each subnet belongs to exactly one Availability Zone

+Used for:

+High availability

+Security separation

+Traffic control

+Public vs Private Subnets
+Type	Internet Access
+Public	Route to Internet Gateway
+Private	No direct internet route
+Default VPC

+AWS automatically creates:

+One default VPC per region

+One subnet per AZ

+Internet Gateway attached

+Route:

+0.0.0.0/0 → IGW

+Public IP auto-assignment enabled

+📌 Default VPC = ready-to-use, beginner friendly

+Non-default (Custom) VPC

+Used in production for:

+Private subnets

+NAT gateways

+Strict security

+Controlled routing

+Best practices:

+Create subnets in multiple AZs

+Separate public and private workloads

+Internet Access Options
+Scenario	Solution
+Public EC2	Internet Gateway
+Private EC2	NAT Gateway
+On-prem connectivity	VPN / Direct Connect
+Shared Subnets

+One AWS account owns the VPC

+Other accounts can launch EC2 into shared subnets

+Each account:

+Manages its own EC2 & ENIs

+Cannot manage others’ instances

+IPv6-only Subnets

+No IPv4 address assigned

+Only IPv6

+Requires Nitro-based EC2

+Used for large-scale modern networking

+2️⃣ Elastic Network Interfaces (ENI)
+What is an ENI?

+An ENI is a virtual network card in a VPC.

+It represents the network identity of an EC2 instance.

+Key ENI Attributes

+An ENI can have:

+Primary private IPv4 address

+Secondary private IPv4 addresses

+IPv6 addresses

+Elastic IP (one per private IPv4)

+Security groups

+MAC address

+Source/Destination check

+Description

+📌 IPs and security groups belong to the ENI, not the EC2.

+Primary vs Secondary ENI
+Primary ENI

+Created automatically at EC2 launch

+Cannot be detached

+One per EC2

+Secondary ENI

+Optional

+Can be attached/detached

+Can move between EC2s (same AZ)

+ENI Scope Rules (VERY IMPORTANT)

+ENI is tied to:

+Subnet

+Availability Zone

+ENI cannot move across AZs

+ENI can attach only to EC2 in the same AZ

+IP Addressing Rules
+Private IPv4

+Primary private IP → fixed

+Secondary IPs → movable

+Public IPv4

+Assigned based on subnet setting

+Released when EC2 stops

+Reassigned on restart

+Elastic IP

+Static public IPv4

+Region-scoped

+Attached to private IP on ENI

+Source/Destination Check

+Enabled by default

+Must be disabled for:

+NAT instance

+Firewall

+Router

+ENI Termination Behavior

+ENI can be:

+Deleted with EC2

+Preserved after EC2 termination

+Managed & Requester-Managed ENIs

+Created by AWS services (ELB, Lambda, NAT Gateway)

+Cannot be modified or detached manually

+3️⃣ Attaching & Detaching ENIs
+When can ENIs be attached?
+AWS Term	Meaning
+Cold attach	During launch
+Warm attach	EC2 stopped
+Hot attach	EC2 running
+Detachment Rules

+Secondary ENIs → detachable

+Primary ENI → never detachable

+Multi-homed EC2

+EC2 with multiple ENIs

+Used for:

+Traffic separation

+Multi-VPC access

+Firewalls / NAT

+⚠️ More ENIs ≠ more bandwidth

+Public IP Behavior with Multiple ENIs

+If EC2 has >1 ENI:

+AWS will NOT auto-assign public IP

+Use Elastic IP instead

+4️⃣ Prefix Delegation (Advanced ENI Feature)
+What is Prefix Delegation?

+Assigning a CIDR block (IP range) to an ENI instead of individual IPs.

+Used mainly for:

+Containers

+Kubernetes / EKS

+High-density workloads

+Prefix Sizes
+Type	Prefix
+IPv4	/28 (16 IPs)
+IPv6	/80
+Why Prefix Delegation?

+Without prefix:

+Each container requests IP from EC2 API

+With prefix:

+ENI already owns a pool of IPs

+Containers assign IPs locally

+Faster scaling

+Where Prefix Lives
+Subnet
+  ↓
+ENI  ← Prefix (/28 or /80)
+  ↓
+EC2
+  ↓
+Containers

+Automatic vs Manual Prefix Assignment

+Automatic: AWS chooses free prefix

+Manual: You specify CIDR (no overlap allowed)

+ENI Limits with Prefixes

+Each prefix counts as 1 IP toward ENI limit

+Example:

+ENI allows 10 IPs

+1 primary IP used

+9 prefixes allowed

+9 × 16 = 144 usable IPs

+Managing Prefixes

+You can:

+Assign prefixes during ENI creation

+Add prefixes later

+Remove prefixes

+⚠️ Removing a prefix:

+Removes all IPs in that range

+Breaks apps using them

+Elastic IP with Prefixes

+Elastic IP can be:

+Attached to ENI

+Attached to an IP inside the prefix